Science & Nature Field Trips

-Ages/Grade levels: Seaside Nature Center program focus on grades K-8 and programs for ages 5 and up.
+Ages/Grade levels: Seaside Nature Center school/group program focus on grades K-12.
+Public interpretive programs vary ages 5 and up.
 Fort Miles Historic Area programs are primarily for students ages 10 and older.

 Cost: Entrance fees into the park are $5 for DE vehicles and $10 for out of state vehicles.
-Fees for tours and programs vary from free up and are listed at the website links above.
+There is no additional fee to visit the Nature Center.
+Program fees vary from free up and are listed at the website links above.

 Days/Hours of operation: Seasonal, May through September and, if weather permits, through some of October.
 During the most active months, June, July, August, we operate 7 days a week, offering tours and cruises throughout the day.
 The tours and cruises vary depending on the day of the week.
 In the cooler months of May, September and October, we operate an abbreviated schedule, mostly on the weekends.

 Tours: Cape Water Tours & Taxi offers several cruises and tours that are educational in nature including Eco Tours, Osprey Banding Tours in late June/early July (about 6 – 8 tours), Delaware Bay Discovery Cruise, Cape Henlopen Fort Miles Cruise and the Maritime History Cruise, and History Happened Here Cruise.
 These occur at least weekly throughout the summer.
 Experienced birders and naturalists guide our tours and provide “minds-on” and “hands-on” experiences.